Tight Lower Bounds and Improved Convergence in Performative Prediction: Improved Rates and Optimality of Analysis

 Our theorems show that given the assumptions in either framework, the convergence rate for RRM reaches a fundamental lower bound.
 This implies that further improvements in convergence speed would require either more restrictive assumptions or a novel optimization framework.
+The proof of this result is provided in Appendix~\ref{app:tightness_of_analysis_perdomo}.

-In the next section, we present a new approach that surpasses this lower bound by leveraging data from previous training snapshots, allowing for faster convergence beyond the limits established by existing methods.
+In the next section, we present, for the first time, an approach that breaks the RRM algorithm class by exploiting data from earlier training snapshots, and thereby surpasses the established lower bound, providing improved convergence guarantees.